Message from the Chairman

 I would like to thank those who have taken the step of signing up and contributing to OUTA on a monthly basis (at www.outa.co.za).
 It is only through the energy generated by funding, that we become empowered to employ the required expertise and strategies to do the work we do.
 Without funds, we can do little to challenge the issues at stake and we’ve come to see the amazing power of crowd-funding, (many people giving small donations each month), to energise institutions such as OUTA.

-Besides the large number of individuals contributing, We are encouraged by the growing number of small, medium and larger businesses who have also taken up the call to become active members of OUTA.
-It is this kind of active citizenship that enables us become an effective organisation in our quest to fight for the rights of our members and society.
-Having said that, we are still in need of many more members and contributors to our cause.
+Besides the large number of individuals contributing, We are encouraged by the growing number of small, medium and larger businesses who have also taken up the call to become active supporters of OUTA.
+It is this kind of active citizenship that enables us become an effective organisation in our quest to fight for the rights of our supporters and society.
+Having said that, we are still in need of many more supporters and contributors to our cause.

-This brings me to the exciting announcement of OUTA’s ‘E-Toll Defence Umbrella’, which you as a current contributing member benefit from (see details in this issue).
+This brings me to the exciting announcement of OUTA’s ‘E-Toll Defence Umbrella’, which you as a current contributing supporter benefit from (see details in this issue).

 Thank you for trusting us with your donations, to make South Africa a better place.